Bradleysmu2024/TutorGuru/README.md

 - **File Upload**: Drag-and-drop file upload for certificates and documents
 - **Responsive Design**: Fully responsive across desktop, tablet, and mobile devices
 - **Firebase Integration**: Ready for Firebase Authentication and Firestore database
+- **Schedule Updates**: Parents and tutors are able to update their schedules by syncing their calendars
+- **Messaging and Leaderboard**: Parents able to message tutors and view the top ones

 ## Prerequisites